-Lead Agencies must have policies and practices that require licensing inspectors (or qualified monitors designated by the Lead Agency) to perform an annual monitoring visit of each license-exempt CCDF provider for compliance with health, safety (including, but not limited to, those requirements described in 98.41), and fire standards (658E(c)(2)(K)(i)(IV); 98.42(b)(2)(ii)).
-Lead Agencies have the option to exempt relative providers (as described in section (658P(6)(B)) from this requirement.
-To certify, respond to the questions below to describe the policies and practices for the annual monitoring of:

-a) License-exempt center-based CCDF providers, including if monitoring is announced or unannounced, occurs more frequently than once per year, and if differential monitoring is used http://www.ctcare4kids.com/wp-content/uploads/2018/01/CCDF-Requirements-3-for-Exempt-Programs.pdf https://www.ct.gov/oec/lib/oec/program\operations\transmittal\licensed\and\license\ex empt\program.pdf b) License-exempt family child care CCDF providers, including if monitoring is announced or unannounced, occurs more frequently than once per year, and if differential monitoring is used
+- 5.3.4 The Lead Agency must have policies and practices that require licensing inspectors (or qualified monitors designated by the Lead Agency) to perform an annual monitoring visit of each license-exempt CCDF provider for compliance with health, safety, and fire standards (658E(c)(2)(K)(i)(IV); 98.42(b)(2)(ii)).
+The state/territory may determine if exempt relative providers (as described in section (658P(6)(B)) do not need to meet this requirement.
+At a minimum, the health and safety requirements to be inspected must address the standards listed in 5.1.4 (98.41(a)).
+To certify, describe the policies and practices for the annual monitoring of: - a) License-exempt center-based CCDF providers, including if monitoring is announced or unannounced, occurs more frequently than once per year, and if differential monitoring is used.
+N/A b) License-exempt family child care CCDF providers, including if monitoring is announced or unannounced, occurs more frequently than once per year, and if differential monitoring is used.
+N/A

-Provide the citation(s) for this policy or procedure
+Provide the citation(s) for this policy or procedure.